About Learn about the New Big 5 project

 Photographer

-Dr Jane Goodall
+Jane Goodall

 The Jane Goodall Institute

-I’m excited about the New Big 5 project.
+I’m excited about the New Big 5.
 It says something positive about our world that people are now more interested in photographing wildlife than killing it.
 We have a long way to go in wildlife conservation.
 I hope this project can bring more attention to the many threats that animals face.

 Tim Laman